hdorgeval/le-livre-des-rois/src/markdown/en/warner/06-faridun/11-how-iraj-went-to-his-brothers.md

 Thus all three brothers sought their royal tents.

-The troops saw, as they looked upon fraj,
+The troops saw, as they looked upon Iraj,

 That he was worthy of the throne and crown,